monstercameron/GoWebComponents/README.md

-Here's a revised version of your README that incorporates the `Example2` as a guide to explain the components:

----

 # Go HTML Renderer

 This project demonstrates a modern HTML rendering library and web server implemented in Go.
 It showcases how to create HTML structures programmatically and serve dynamic web pages without relying on traditional templating engines.